 The resource base for the properties consists of eight coal seams extending from the Sewickley coal seam at the top of the stratigraphic column down through the Brookville coal seam (see Figure 7-1).
-The majority of the resource tons occurs in the coal seams from the Upper Freeport to the Lower Kittanning.
+The majority of the resource tons occurs in the coal seams from the Upper Freeport to the Lower

+Kittanning.
 The topographic location of the many coal seams and the physical characteristics of the coal seams provide abundant opportunities to apply several of the coal mining methods routinely employed in Northern Appalachia.

 Coal seams that outcrop along the hillside or that are located near the surface may be considered for surface mining methods including contour and/or area removal.
 The surface mining methods allow recovery of resources that lie close to the surface and are not suitable for safe underground mining.
 Coal seams that are too thin to be underground mined economically can often be recovered successfully with surface mining methods.
 Contour mines advance along the coal seam outcrops with overburden back-stacked in the pit to eliminate the highwall.
-The proposed mine plan and financial model forecast approximately 2.3 million surface/auger tons; however, only 1.5 million surface/highwall/auger-mineable tons were determined to be economical for inclusion as reserves.
+The proposed mine plan and financial model forecast approximately 2.0 million surface/auger/HWM tons.

 Underground reserves are mined using continuous mining room and pillar methods.
 Production sections are configured as single-unit sections, employing one continuous miner and one or two roof bolters per section; many are configured as continuous haulage units.
 The basic production design employed at the active mines was applied to projected operations where possible.
-The mine plan and financial model includes approximately 1.0 million underground tons in 2023, ramping up to approximately 1.6 million tons per year in 2033 and up to a maximum of 2.0 million tons in 2036.
+The mine plan and financial model includes approximately 1.1 million underground tons in 2024, ramping up to approximately 1.5 million tons per year in 2031 and up to a maximum of 1.9 million tons in 2034.

 A summary of each mine is provided in Appendices 2 and 3.
-Mine plans and projected timing by seam are shown in Maps 2 through 17.
+Mine plans and projected timing by seam are shown in Maps 2 through 15.
 The appendix descriptions are classified by underground mines or surface mines including auger mining.
 Details provided for each mine include the location, coal lease(s) mined, mine equipment configuration, personnel, distance to the plant and load-out, production schedule, capital expenditures schedule, and financial highlights.